aptech/docs/docs/CR-close.rst

 ----------------
 .. function:: close(handle)

-    :param handle: the file handle given to the file when it was opened with the :func:`open`, :func:`create`, or :func:`fopen` command.
+    :param handle: the file handle given to the file when it was opened with the `open`, :func:`create`, or :func:`fopen` command.
     :type handle: scalar